rkyzk/ecopost/README.md

 As preparatory steps for the following tests:
 1. create a user with username "testuser", an email "test@ecopost.com" and a password "gR48NmYr1"
 2. Log in as "testuser"
-3. make 10 posts with following titles and contents:
+3. make 10 posts with the following field values:
 title: blog 1, blog 2, blog 3, blog 4, blog 5, blog 6, blog 7, blog 8, blog 9, blog 10
 content: (for all of them): test content
 city: Dublin